Skip to main content

 Which states require notary bonds?

-Thirty U.S. states and jurisdictions require notary public surety bonds.
-The states that require bonds are: Alabama, Alaska, Arizona, Arkansas, California, Florida, Hawaii, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, Washington, Washington DC, and Wisconsin.
-Ohio has a special-case bond structure.
+Twenty-eight U.S. states plus D.C. require notary public surety bonds.
+The states that require bonds are: Alabama, Alaska, Arizona, Arkansas, California, Florida, Hawaii, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, Washington, Washington D.C., and Wisconsin.
+Ohio requires a bond only for electronic estate planning notarizations.
 Twenty-one states, including New York, Georgia, Virginia, and Colorado, do not require notary bonds.

 How do I get a notary bond?